krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 2. In each iteration of the loop, pop the vertex at the front of the queue and record it as visited, then add all adjacent vertices of that vertex to the back of the queue.
 3. Repeat step `2.` until all vertices have been visited.

-To prevent revisiting vertices, we use a hash table `visited` to record which nodes have been visited.
+To prevent revisiting vertices, we use a hash set `visited` to record which nodes have been visited.

 === "Python"